Dear My Dear

-Dear My Dear (styled as Dear my dear) (Korean: 사랑하는 그대에게; RR: saranghaneun geudaeege) is the second extended play by South Korean singer Chen.
+Dear My Dear (styled as Dear my dear) (Korean: 사랑하는 그대에게; RR: saranghaneun geudaeege) is the second extended play by South Korean singer and songwriter Chen.
 It was digitally and physically released on October 1, 2019, by SM Entertainment and distributed by Dreamus.
 The title track "Shall We?" and its accompany music video were released along with the extended play.

 Background and release

 On August 29, it was reported that Chen would release a new album in early October.
 On September 11, the title and cover was revealed.
 The official release date was revealed to be October 1, 2019, and the online pre-order for both versions of the album began.
 On September 20, the teaser schedule of the album was revealed.
 On September 21, the track list of the EP was revealed.
 On September 22, a photo teaser was also revealed.
 On September 23, it was revealed that the title track is "Shall We?".
 On September 24, a highlight medley of the tracks "Amaranth", "Hold You Tight" and "You Never Know" was released, along with five photo teasers of the singer.
 On the same day, the album details were released.
 On September 25, five photo teaser were released.
 On September 26, a highlight medley of the tracks "Shall We?", "My Dear" and "Good Night" was released.
 On the same day, another five photo teasers of Chen were released.
 On September 27, additional four photo teasers were released.
 On the same day, the first teaser of "Shall We?" music video was released.
 On September 28, four cropped photo teasers of Chen were released.
 On September 29, four photo teasers were released.
 On the same day, the second teaser of "Shall We?" music video was released.
 On September 30, two photo teasers were released.
 On the same day, "Shall We" interview of Chen was released.
 On October 1, at midnight, "Shall We?" music video was officially released.
-On October 1-3, "Shall We?" music video behind photos were released.
+On October 1–3, "Shall We?" music video behind photos were released.
 On October 5, jacket making film video for the dear version of the album was released.
 On October 6, a jacket making film for my dear version of the album was released.
 On October 7, a jacket making film for dear my dear version was released.
 On October 8, a close up cam video of "Shall We?" music video was released.